IBM-Cloud/terraform-provider-ibm/website/docs/r/container_cluster.html.markdown

 ## Example Usage

-In the following example, you can create a Kubernetes cluster:
+In the following example, you can create a Kubernetes cluster with a default worker pool with one worker:

 ```hcl
 resource "ibm_container_cluster" "testacc_cluster" {